 Sports are more than exciting games or competitive challenges.
 For many individuals, the ability to play a sport in a safe, clean and controlled environment is an essential part of their everyday lives.
 Athletes strive to improve their stats and define their own success.
 Adults use recreational pick-up games and club leagues as their source of exercise, stress-relief and excitement.
 Children step up to the plate and swing for the fences, hoping to one day live their dream in the major leagues.

 Grand Slam Safety knows the sports facility planning and design process is a difficult task that requires thorough attention to detail in every corner of the complex.
-As the sports fencing solutions that sports complex managers trust, we're here to offer our advice and help you design an indoor layout that is versatile, practical and most importantly, safe.
+As the sports fencing solutions that sports complex managers trust, we're here to offer our advice and help you design an indoor sport facility layout that is versatile, practical and most importantly, safe.

 Table of Contents: